 Shortly after the introduction of the .222 Remington experiments began to make a similar cartridge for military use.
 The advantages were obvious as a soldier naturally can carry many more rounds of a much smaller and lighter cartridge.
-Drawbacks was the reduced long range potential of the smaller bullet and its lesser penetration.
+The drawback was the reduced long-range potential of the smaller bullet and its lesser penetration.
 The first .223 appeared in 1957 and was mainly the work of Robert Hutton of Guns & Ammo and Gene Stoner of Armalite.
 One of the requirements for the new cartridge was that it could retain a velocity exceeding the speed of sound at 500 yards.
-This was not possible with the .222, but with its slightly longer case and a 55 grains boattail bullet the .223 met the demands.
+This was not possible with the .222, but with its slightly longer case and a 55 grains boattail bullet, the .223 met the demands.
 The cartridge was adopted by the U.S. Army in 1964 and used in the Vietnam war.
-Since then it has been adopted by NATO as a standard military cartridge, but with a heavier 63 grains bullet which demands a quicker twist (1 in 7”) than used in most sporting rifles for the civilian market (1 in 10, 12 or 14”).
+Since then it has been adopted by NATO as a standard military cartridge, but with a heavier 63 grains bullet which demands a quicker twist (1 in 7”) than used in most sporting rifles for the civilian market (1 in 10, 12, or 14”).

 Box of 20